 Background: Marnie Kaplan is a senior analyst at Bellwether Education Partners.
-Since joining the Policy and Thought Leadership team in 2015, her work has focused on early childhood education, education politics, and Title I funding.
+Since joining the Policy and Evaluation team in 2015, her work has focused on early childhood education, education politics, and Title I funding.

 Prior to joining Bellwether, Marnie worked as a policy analyst for a network of charter schools, a program manager at the District of Columbia Public Schools, and a Stoneleigh Emerging Leaders Fellow at the Education Law Center.
 Marnie began her career as a middle school English and social studies teacher in New York City.
 She went on to earn her M.P.P. and J.D. from Georgetown University.
 Marnie also holds a master’s in the science of teaching from Pace University and a bachelor’s degree from the University of Pennsylvania.